Algebraic Presentations of Type Dependency: The category of C-systems

 \section{The category of C-systems}

 This section is dedicated to the study of C-systems.

-In~\cref{ssec:c-sys} we review Voevodsky's definition of C-system, itself a mild variant of Cartmell's contextual categories.
+In~\cref{ssec:c-sys} we review Voevodsky's definition of C-system, an equivalent formulation of Cartmell's contextual categories.
 We then give, in~\cref{ssec:ce-sys} our definition of CE-system, and identify, in~\cref{ssec:c2ce}, the category of C-systems as a subcategory of ``stratified'' objects in the category of CE-systems.